Truckload Carrier Scrambles for New Trailers to Comply with Regulations

 LTL Carrier Challenged to Rebrand Company and Recruit Independent Contractors

 A northern Midwest LTL carrier was growing fast due to acquisitions dramatically widening their market.
 Management identified two issues: First, they needed to update the company’s brand to increase market awareness.
 Second, the independent contractors, critical players in serving the expanded operations, wanted quality trailers priced at levels they could afford.

 XTRA Lease killed two birds with one stone.
 Taking in-fleet equipment, they refurbished trailers with new paint and the new carrier logo.
 The rebranded trailers became part of the pick-up and delivery operation.
 The carrier then leased new trailers with fuel-saving side skirts to the independent contractors, enticing them to help build brand recognition while reaping the benefits of lower fuel costs.

 GSC Logistics, a large cross-dock facility in the Port of Oakland, operates its fleet on a 100% leasing model.
 Several years ago as the economy slumped, one of GSC's major automotive customers closed, leaving a large gap in their revenue flow.

 XTRA Lease provided GSC with the flexibility to move in and out of market niches quickly, helping them bid on and win business with large discount retailers.
 Read more.

 Chicago Carrier Must Minimize Trailer Maintenance

-Multi-Group Logistics grew from 30 tractors to 165 tractors in just five years specializing in truckload expedited service.
+Established in 2004 with a fleet of about 30 tractors, Multi Group Logistics grew exponentially to 500 tractors and 775 trailers in less than 10 years.
 Owner Vassil Bayraktarov set his company’s standards high and meets them, achieving 99.8% on-time delivery.
 But with growth came new challenges: finding new trailers equipped with the right features to keep trailer maintenance costs down.
 Read more.

 Small Carrier Threatened by Cargo Theft